Industrial Vs Non Industrial Plasma Cutting Machines

 Industrial Plasma

 Industrial plasmas refer to plasma units geared towards high-volume large production facilities with enough work to elicit a machine to operate a full eight-hour shift five days per week.
 Plasmas in this class usually can use up to three eight-hour changes per day, seven days per week, if necessary.
-If your operation fits into this category, an industrial plasma is preferable and an absolute necessity.
+An industrial plasma is preferable and necessary if your operation fits this category.

-Higher-end Conventional plasma and High Definition Plasmas fall into the category of industrial plasmas.
-With modern-day advances, however, high definition is generally the plasma of choice due to the higher levels of automation they provide and the higher level of cutting proficiency they can achieve.
+Higher-end Conventional plasmas and high-definition plasmas fall into the industrial plasma category.
+With modern-day advances, however, high-definition plasmas are generally the Plasma of choice due to the higher levels of automation they provide and the higher level of cutting proficiency they can achieve.

 Advantages of Industrial Plasma (high definition plasma)